ronen-k/KIDOZ_ADMOB_ADAPTER/README.md

 Kidoz AdMob mediation adapter
 </br>

+***Please note - Currently Admob mediation is not available for Apps opt-in to Designed For Families program.
+Google should add this support by February-March 2018.
+Till then, you can integrate KIDOZ ads directly to your apps.

 **Prerequisits:**
 * To use the Kidoz SDK adapter for AdMob you should make sure you have:
 1. AdMob Mediation integrated in your project.